t-hamano/notes-data-generator/README.md

 ## Uninstallation

 1. Deactivate the plugin through the 'Plugins' menu in WordPress.
-Once deactivated, all test users and test block comments will be deleted.
+Once deactivated, all test users and test notes will be deleted.

 ### Screenshot